Join The Eve Appeal and Go Red for the right reasons this Gynaecological Cancer Awareness Month.

 Simply, sign up for your free fundraising pack, pick a date in Gynae Cancer Awareness Month (September), invite friends, family and colleagues to your online party, wear Red and raise much-needed funds and awareness.

 Your support is needed now more than ever.
-Eve research found that 44% of young people would sit on a change in bleeding, a key symptom of three of the five gynae cancers, until after the coronavirus pandemic.
-We are deeply concerned about the impact the pandemic will have on the late diagnosis of cancers, so Go Red for the right reasons this September and help save women’s lives.
+Eve research found that 80% of women wouldn’t get an unexpected vaginal bleeding investigated immediately– a symptom of three of the five gynae cancers.
+We want to make sure every woman knows her normal and gets abnormal bleeding checked, so Go Red for the right reasons this September and help save women’s lives.

 Sign up today (clicking the link above) for your free fundraising pack or give the Eve Team a call on 020 7605 0100.